Head Trainer: Shahram Aminzadeh

-Shahram Aminzadeh is a riding instructor, trainer and certified show jumping judge.
+Shahram Aminzadeh is a USDF Silver medalist riding instructor, trainer and certified show jumping judge.
 He has been riding and teaching since 1996.
 He is certified by the American Riding Instructors Association as a Dressage and Show Jumping Instructor.
-He is a USDF Bronze Medalist and Currently pursuing his Silver Medal.
+He is a USDF Silver Medalist and Currently pursuing his Gold Medal.
 He began his riding career in his home country of Iran.
 In 2002 obtained a college degree in Equine Science with a focus on equine breeding technology.
 In 2005, he and his wife Sara moved from Iran to the United States.
 They settled in the great state of Texas and made Dallas their new home.
+Their family expanded with two beautiful daughters named Maana and Melina. they share their farm with one dog (Cookie) one Cat (Jumper) and plenty of chickens and horses.

 With more than two decades of experience, Shahram trains and competes in both dressage and show jumping.
 He believes teaching others to ride is a form of art that requires perceptiveness, flexibility and creativity.
 Maintaining this philosophy he is able to teach students of all personalities and levels of talent.
 Whether you are an experienced rider or just beginning your success in equitation is achieved by being confident in your ability and achieving a mutual level of trust between the horse and rider.